Still Sucks

-Still Sucks is the sixth studio album by American rap rock band Limp Bizkit, released on October 31, 2021, through Suretone Records.
-The album's lead single "Dad Vibes" was premiered at the end of a successful performance at Lollapalooza on August 2, 2021, and officially released on September 30, 2021, marking their first brand-new material to be released for seven years.
+Still Sucks (stylized in all caps) is the sixth studio album by American nu metal band Limp Bizkit, released on October 31, 2021, through Suretone Records.
+Work on the album began in 2012, but the album lingered in development hell for the next nine years.
+The album's lead single "Dad Vibes" was premiered at the end of a performance at Lollapalooza on August 2, 2021, and officially released on September 30, 2021, marking their first brand-new material to be released in seven years.
+This is the band's final album to feature longtime bassist Sam Rivers, before his death in October 2025.